nahid08/Lightoj/README.md

-# some problem that i have  solve.
+# some problem that i have  solved.